solo-io/gloo/docs/content/guides/dev_portal/_index.md

 #### Test the updated doc
 Now that everything is in place, let's go back to the portal and open the interactive API doc.
 If you try querying the same endpoint we tested earlier, you will now get a 401 Unauthorized response.
-This is Gloo rejecting the request because it did not provide an API key.
+This is Gloo Edge rejecting the request because it did not provide an API key.

 ![]({{% versioned_link_path fromRoot="/guides/dev_portal/img/portal-api-4-no-auth-ko.png" %}})